Bitdefender vs ESET: side-by-side comparison

 Meanwhile, its ransomware mitigation feature has a dual function.
 It blocks ransomware attacks and creates backups of your files so that they’re protected in case of an attack.

 There’s also Anti-Spam, which offers multi-layered protection for the email channel, and its whitelister blocks spammer domains.
-It also runs a heuristic analysis on received emails’ content, header, and metadata.
+It also runs a heuristic analysis on the received emails’ content, headers, and metadata.
 However, for it to work efficiently, the user has to train the module by telling which messages are spam and which aren’t.
 SafePay is another one of Bitdefender’s attractive features.
 It creates a sandbox browser to protect payment details during online purchases.

 Bitdefender’s Anti-Tracker feature helps keep your data and activity private.
 This is a browser extension that prevents third-party scripts, cookies, and adware from tracking your online behavior.